 About Me

-My own writing has appeared in publications including Vogue, Frieze, the Times Literary Supplement, London Magazine, Guardian, Observer, Irish Times, Wire, Stinging Fly, Dublin Review, Poetry London, Poetry Ireland Review, Winter Papers, and 3:AM.
+My own writing has appeared in publications including Vogue, Frieze, the Times Literary Supplement, London Magazine, Guardian, Observer, Irish Times, Irish Independent, Wire, Stinging Fly, Dublin Review, Poetry London, Poetry Ireland Review, Winter Papers, and 3:AM.

 Homepage image courtesy of Queen’s University Belfast.